Anglo-Saxons at Sources of Russian Power

 Fatyanovo – OE. fatian «to get».

-Boldino – OE bold "house, home" is good suitable by meaning and phonetically.
-So could be called the individual estates of landowners.
+Boldino – OE bold "house, home" suite by meaning and phonetically.
+The individual estates of landowners could be called so.

 Burkovo – OE burg "borough".

-Below is the map of Google with the marked assumed Anglo-Saxon place names in Central Russia and the most convincing explanations of some of them are given:
+Below is the Google My Maps with the marked assumed Anglo-Saxon place names in Central Russia and the most convincing explanations of some of them are given:

 Anglo-Saxon place names in Eastern Europe

-On the map, the most part of settlements of Anglo-Saxon origin are marked with dark-red points.
+On the map, most settlements of Anglo-Saxon origin are marked with dark-red points.
 The settlements of Markovo, Markino, and similar have purple color.
-Hydronyms are marked in blue.

 Berkino, villages in Moscow and Ivanovo Regions, the village of Berkovo in Vladimir Region – OE berc «birch».